 How Much Do Solar Panels Cost in Indiana?

-Your overall solar cost and potential return on investment (ROI) depend on your solar financing option.
-Learn about each payment method below.
+Your total solar investment and potential return on investment (ROI) depend on your solar financing choice.
+Explore different payment options below.

 • Cash purchase: An outright cash purchase of the system is the most cost-effective option, leading to the quickest ROI.
 A cash purchase eliminates possible interest rates, credit checks, and loan fees.
 It also qualifies you for solar incentives because you fully own the system.